 Next up on our military move list was North Pole, Alaska.
-There, I was the Lead Fitness Instructor for Eielson Air Force Base's Group Fitness program.
-I taught Boot camp, Pilates, Muscle Pump and sometimes, Spin.
-During this time, I became the Strength and Conditioning coach for University of Alaska, Fairbank's Women's Volleyball Program.
+While in Alaska, I was the Lead Fitness Instructor for Eielson Air Force Base's Group Fitness program and taught Boot camp, Pilates, Muscle Pump and sometimes, Spin.
+I also became the Strength and Conditioning coach for University of Alaska, Fairbank's Women's Volleyball Program.
 I loved that job!
 For fun (and competitively), I played a TON of sand volleyball and my dog, Jake and I, spent hours and hours in all weather, temperatures (our coldest run ever was -42F, yes I mean -42F) and seasons exploring trails with and without snowshoes, throughout Fairbanks and North Pole while training for Ultramarathons.

-Don't be jealous but we were stationed in Honolulu, Hawaii!
-There I found myself as a new mother, a job that took some getting used to.
-Becoming a mother was not an easy transition There I played competitively in doubles sand volleyball tournaments, ran trails, raced, massaged clients taught, bootcamps for Dumbell Fitness and finally, became a certified birth doula.
+Don't be jealous, but we were then stationed in Honolulu, Hawaii!
+There I found myself as a new mother, a job that took some getting used to, as becoming a mother was not an easy transition for me.
+I continued my sports and fitness journey in Hawaii by playing competitively in doubles sand volleyball tournaments, running trails, racing, offering massage, leading bootcamps for Dumbell Fitness, and finally, becoming a certified birth doula.
 How did that happen?
 Well, I had an incredibly challenging, 34-hour labor with four hours and one minute of pushing.
-My midwife was incredible but because she was also responsible for many other birthing mothers at the same time, there was no one to stay with me and help realign my son who was positioned every way but the correct way.
+My midwife was incredible, but because she was also responsible for many other birthing mothers at the same time, there was no one to stay with me and help realign my son who was positioned every way but the correct way.
 An experienced and knowledgable doula would have known what to do.
-She could have shown my wonderful husband how to support me, position my body so our son would realign correctly, deal with the pain and kept me calm.
+She could have shown my wonderful husband how to support me, positioned my body so our son would realign correctly, dealt with the pain and kept me calm.
 Because of my traumatic birth experience, I ended up with a small case of PTSD (Post Traumatic Stress Disorder), which caused the first month of our son's life to be wrought with anxiety, doubt, guilt, and sadness.
 It was because of this experience, that I realized I NEVER wanted a mother to go through this.
 If I could help fill her memories of her birth with thoughts of love, support and calm, then I will have done my job.

-Off to Las Vegas, Nevada we went next.
-There I taught fitness classes, personal training, running, playing volleyball, massaging the spectacular and amazing team of Pararescuemen of Nellis AFB, and assisted a mama or two in birth and lactation support.
-There I found Crossfit and began competing as a masters athlete.
+After Hawaii, we were off to Las Vegas, Nevada where I taught fitness classes, offered personal training, ran, played volleyball, served as a masseuse to the spectacular and amazing Pararescue team at Nellis AFB, and assisted a mama or two in birth and lactation support.
+I also found Crossfit in Vegas and began competing as a masters athlete.
 And man do I love it!

-Then we found ourselves stationed in Alexandria, Virginia.
-I loved coaching and competing in the Crossfit community there, the fall leaves, the Potomac river and our wonderful neighbors and massage clients.
+Next we found ourselves stationed in Alexandria, Virginia.
+I loved coaching and competing in the Crossfit community there, the fall leaves, the Potomac river, our wonderful neighbors, and my massage clients.
 I began working on a Bachelor's of Science in Exercise Science there.